Tupolev Tu-22M: Russia

 At the time of the dissolution of the Soviet Union, 370 remained in Commonwealth of Independent States service.
 Production ended in 1993.

 The Russian Federation used the Tu-22M3 in combat in Chechnya during 1995, performing strikes near Grozny.

+In February 2001, Japan claimed two Tu-22Ms had violated its airspace near Rebun Island, Hokkaido.

 In August 2007, the Tu-22M and the Tu-95 began conducting long-range patrolling, for the first time since 1992.

 On 9 August 2008, a Russian Tu-22MR reconnaissance aircraft was shot down in South Ossetia by a Georgian air defence Buk-M1 surface-to-air-missile system during the 5–day Russo-Georgian War.
 One of its crew members was captured (Major Vyacheslav Malkov), two others were killed and the crew commander, Lt.
 Col. Aleksandr Koventsov, was missing in action.

+In February 2013, Tu-22Ms simulated a strike on a US Aegis Ballistic Missile Defense System cruiser and ground-based radar in Japan.
+This was speculated as the AN/TPY-2 transportable radar of the US 10th Missile Defence Battery in Shariki, Aomori.

 On 29 March 2013, two Tu-22M3 bombers flying in international airspace made a simulated attack on Sweden.
 The Swedish air defense failed to respond.
 Two Tu-22Ms flew supersonic over the Baltic Sea on 24 March 2015.
 Two Tu-22Ms approached Öland in international airspace on 21 May 2015.
 The Swedish Air Force sent two Saab JAS 39 Gripen fighters to mark their presence.
 On 4 July 2015, two Tu-22Ms approached the Swedish island of Gotland without violating its airspace, followed by Swedish and other fighter aircraft.